-The Department of Dermatology at Mayo Clinic offers a full range of dermatologic care for both common and rare problems related to skin, hair, nails and mucous membranes.
+The Department of Dermatology at Mayo Clinic's campus in Rochester, Minnesota, offers a full range of dermatologic care for both common and rare problems related to skin, hair, nails and mucous membranes.

 Mayo Clinic has more than 44,000 dermatology outpatient visits each year.
-The inpatient dermatology service at Mayo Clinic Hospital, Methodist Campus cares for more than 400 patients annually.
-Some of these patients have unusual or complicated dermatological problems and are referred by their physicians, but many are self-referred.
+The inpatient dermatology service at Mayo Clinic Hospital, Methodist Campus, cares for more than 400 patients annually.
+Some of these patients have unusual or complicated dermatologic problems and are referred by their physicians, but many are self-referred.

-The department's 25 board-certified physicians are experts in medical, surgical and pediatric dermatology.
-All have full-time appointments to the department.
+The department's 33 board-certified physicians are experts in medical, surgical and pediatric dermatology.
+All have full-time appointments in the department.

 In addition to caring for patients in their clinical practices, faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many faculty members have published and lectured extensively and are well regarded in their specialized field.
-Residents have direct access to faculty throughout the training program.
+Many faculty members have published and lectured extensively and are well-regarded in their specialized fields.
+Residents have direct access to faculty throughout the Dermatology Residency.

-To establish a framework for group mentoring and formalize the ongoing evaluation, however, each resident is assigned a faculty advisor upon entering the program.
-Advisors supply educational advice and personal support throughout the program.
-Advisors also introduce residents and their families to Mayo Clinic and to Rochester, Minn.
+To establish a framework for group mentoring and formalize the ongoing evaluation, however, each resident is assigned a faculty adviser upon entering the program.
+Advisers supply educational advice and personal support throughout the residency.
+Advisers also introduce residents and their families to Mayo Clinic and the city of Rochester.

-Residents meet with their faculty advisors two to three times each year to assess progress, review feedback, set goals and discuss research pursuits.
-Faculty advisors award residents their diplomas during the graduation ceremony.
-For some residents, the relationships established with faculty advisors continue throughout their careers.
+Residents meet with their faculty advisers two to three times each year to assess progress, review feedback, set goals and discuss research pursuits.
+Faculty advisers award residents their diplomas during the graduation ceremony.
+For some residents, the relationships established with faculty advisers continue throughout their careers.

 Many prominent professors visit Mayo Clinic each year.
-They present their work during morning and noon lectures and participate in hospital rounds.
+They present their work during lectures and participate in hospital rounds.
 Residents are encouraged to take full advantage of these opportunities.